-Educational excursions within Samoa include rural Samoa and Savai‘i, Samoa’s largest Island, as well as American Samoa.
-These will provide opportunities to observe and discuss issues with Pacific Islanders themselves.
+Educational excursions include rural Samoa; Savai‘i, Samoa’s largest Island; and Fiji.
+In each location, you’ll be able to discuss issues with Pacific Islanders themselves.
 You will be encouraged to compare and contrast issues in Pacific Island communities and to connect meaningfully with a wide array of individuals.
 You will hear diverse perspectives, particularly in relation to social and climate change.

 Study in the cradle of Polynesian history and culture.

 The program is based in Apia, the capital of Samoa.
 Traditionally considered the cradle of Polynesia, Samoa was the launching point for the wider human settlement of Polynesia, the last region to be settled in the Pacific.
 In 1962, Samoa became the first Pacific Island to achieve independence as a sovereign nation-state.

 You’ll stay in a village in ‘Upolu for seven days and share in the daily life of your host family.
 Eat Pacific Island food, participate in activities, and see family dynamice firsthand.